shanislovin/mission/README.md

-# mission
+# 3D View of Saturn and it's orbiting moons.
+Also in view are the texture maps,
-3D View of Saturn and it's orbiting moons.
-Also in view are the texture maps, radar view and control view!
-Done in C++ and OpenGL
+radar view and control view!
+Done in C++ and OpenGL.